 We do this using a method called Pillar Content Marketing.

-The Pillar Content Marketing method is a systematic approach to creating and distributing your content on social channels.
+The Pillar Content Marketing method is a systematic approach to creating and distributing content on social channels.
 It's an in-depth systematic approach to content development focusing on pillar pieces of content as the value point.